-“I would advise against flying the Unsinkable III into the mists of angry dragons, Captain.”
+“I would advise against flying the Unsinkable III into the midst of angry dragons, Captain.”

-My-re stopped at Havelock’s words to her.
-She then continued to pace the bow of the ship as the lookouts in the crow’s next scanned for any signs of Varick, Vomarian Fae’s party, or Araminth’s parents on a destructive course of action towards the Rirorni Empire.
-It seems like it had been two weeks since leaving the Twisted Lands where she failed in her mission to stop the two mere dragons from reaching their owners.
-Now, word had spread in the dragon community that Araminth was dead, not true, and her parents Feriale and Yrioth the Ancient had likely set out to rain fire down on the entirety of the Rirorni Empire, true.
+My‑re stopped at Havelock’s words to her.
+She then continued to pace the ship's bow.
+The lookouts in the crow’s nest scanned for any signs of Varick, Vomarian Fae’s party, or Araminth’s parents on a destructive course of action toward the Rirorni Empire.
+It seemed as though it had been two weeks since leaving the Twisted Lands when she failed in her mission to stop the two mere dragons from reaching their owners.
+Now, word had spread in the dragon community that Araminth had died, not true, and her parents, Feriale and Yrioth the Ancient, had likely set out to rain fire down on the entirety of the Rirorni Empire, true.

-“Do you have any thoughts of how to find Vomarian Fae, Captain?”
-Archmage Havelock asked?
+“Do you have any thoughts on how to find Vomarian Fae, Captain?”
+Archmage Havelock asked.

 “I don’t know.”